 Secondly, but equally important to the IFJ's core platform is gender equality.
 Specifically, IFJ's work has been embedded in enhancing efforts and strategies to empower women working in the media.
 We have collaborated with and lobbied press clubs, media houses and media unions on the need for gender equity and equality in all areas of the media landscape.
 We continue to support women journalists to build stronger networks and enhance their leadership capacities, so they take up a rightful and more equitable seat at the bargaining table and in union and press club leadership.
 Because we know that a union is only as strong as its collective membership, but that membership must also prioritise advocacy and lobbying on gender specific issues in the media space, in work contracts and in collective bargaining if it is to be truly powerful and game changing.
+Modernising Journalists' Trade Unions in Pakistan for the Digital Age A Mapping of Challenges, Needs, and Solutions

 Through a long history of successful collaboration with Friedrich-Ebert-Stiftung (FES), IFJ commenced work on a new program with FES in 2023.
 The "Strengthening the Labor Movement and Journalists' Labor Rights through Stronger Journalists' Unions and Media Organizations in Pakistan" project is an important three-year strategy aimed at reinforcing and buttressing the role of journalists' unions within the broader labor movement in the country.